 |Friday||10am to 5pm|

-* The Library may open at 8.00am (weekdays) dependent on student volunteers.
+* During Semester, the Library may open at 8.00am (weekdays) dependent on student volunteers.
 If there are no volunteers for a particular day then the Library will open at 10.00am.
-Please see the notice on the door.

 The Library has around 175 active journal titles.
 The latest issues are on display on the top level of the Library.
 The main journal collection is housed in the Journal Room on the same level.
 All journals are now listed in the catalogue, including over 30 titles that have a URL link to the full-text articles.
 If passwords are required these can be found on the Moodle Library page, or check with Library staff.
 For problems locating particular journal titles please see the Library staff.